soliken1/PHP_EXTR_730SAT/Routes_Documentation.md

 ### PATCH /updateExpense/{expenseName}

 -   **Description**: Updates the expense name, the end route is dynamic, craft the URL carefully with the desired expenseName from the user in submitting to this endpoint.
 Also Requiring user's Id to update their Expense Details, The PATCHING of the details are optional and if one detail is edited, not all is changed but the specified field is patched.
+The dynamic URL {expenseName} is the current or old expense name then on the body request is the new name for the expenseName.
 -   **Sample URL Craft**: https://extr-fri730-704ba95d817c.herokuapp.com/api/updateExpense/Chocolate%20Cake
 -   **Request Body**:
 -   **Patching of 1 Field**: